serokell/blog-posts/typescript-for-haskellers/article.md

 The first one (and the most powerful) is [immer](https://immerjs.github.io/immer/), which is used for immutable state flow.
 Immutable data there is not copied but shared in memory.
 In other words, `immer` gives you the ability to work with a draft copy of your data and not worry about mutability.
-After all changes, it will produce an actually immutable state.
+After all the changes are done, it will produce an actually immutable state.
 It also has helpers for React.

-Produce here is a base primitive for working with `immer`.
-It takes your current state and a function, which takes a draft and applies changes.
-And in the end, it creates a new `nextA` state without any changes in  `a`.
+Here's an example of it's use:

 ```typescript
 type A = Immutable<